tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 The Oblvious DOH server initally acts as TCP/TLS client and the relay acts as TCP/TLS server and then roles are reversed.
 The Oblvious DOH server initiates a secure connection to the relay, signals itself as an Oblivious target and triggers role reversal at the TLS layer.

-The Oblivious DoH server and the Oblivious target are configured with each other's certificates and FQDNs.
+The Oblivious DoH server is configured with the FQDNs of the relay.

 The Oblivious DOH server would use the Application-Layer Protocol Negotiation (ALPN) token "ODoH" ({{iana}}) in the TLS handshake to indicate to the relay that it supports this specification, and they